-With little fuss the River Chew joins its larger cousin beneath Avon Bridge, just over the county borderline in South Gloucestershire.
-The Chew's home straight is a tree lined, steep sided channel that runs parallel with the main Willsbridge road.
-Ordinarily, the river here is only a few feet deep with overgrown banks during the summer.
+With little fuss the River Chew joins its larger cousin at Avon Bridge, just over the county borderline in South Gloucestershire.
+The Chew's home straight is a tree lined, steep sided channel running parallel to the main Willsbridge road.
+Ordinarily, the river here is only a few feet deep with overgrown banks during the summer months.

 In times of flood, the waters of the Avon back up into the lower Chew as far as the Memorial Park weir, while a very high tide can also effect the Chew's lower reaches.
 Viewed from above on Avon Bridge, the confluence in spate often resembles a large lake, with the redder waters of the Chew contrasting the clay coloured torrent of the Avon as the two rivers intertwine like fighting snakes downstream of the road crossing.